Westview High School (San Diego): Academics

 A 4x4 block learning schedule is implemented at Westview, meaning that over the course of a year a student will take up to eight courses, or four each semester.
 Each course is broken into two nine-week quarters each worth five credits, or the equivalent of a semester at most high schools that go by the semester system.
 In addition to the four daily classes, there are various other periods such as Homeroom, Silent Study Hall (SSH), and Wolverine Time, a tutorial period, which occurs on Tuesdays, Wednesdays, and Thursdays.
 School begins at 8:35 AM on all days except Wednesday, when it begins at 9:55 AM.
 School ends at 3:45 PM except on "minimum days" on final exam dates where only half the classes exist.

 Graduation from Westview requires meeting PUSD's course requirements.
 They include a biological science course, a civics and economics course, a fine arts course, two math courses (at least one math course must be taken in each of 9th and 10th grade), a physical science course, one English course in each grade, and one course in each of U.S. history and world history.
 In addition to the required ninth-grade physical education requirement, one other physical education course is needed.
 Though not required for graduation, students must also take at least two foreign language courses in the same language in order to be able to enter a state university.
 In addition, all students must take at least 8.5 elective courses to graduate, which can be satisfied by completing extra courses in the subject areas above, or by completing designated elective courses.
 Students also need to pass the California High School Exit Exam.
+For the graduating class of 2030 and all classes after, the requirements change slightly, with the requirement of 3 math courses and 9.0 elective courses to achieve minimum graduation requirements.